Introduction

 - Weak burst mobility.

-- Arguably the squishiest spec in the game.
+- One of the squishiest specs in the game.
 Requires you to be alert of what is happening so you can prepare with defensives.

 - Sparse emergency healing, requiring you to always prepare ahead of time if you want to put out a meaningful amount of healing.
 This makes discipline extremely punishing, but also rewarding as you learn to anticipate upcoming mechanics that put your group/raid in danger.